 Chha Festival - August 15-19: Lhuentse

-chha is celebrated every year by the people of phagidoog, tagmochhu Kamdhar, Kisumphel, Khaashaling and takila for four days.
-The festival starts from 13th day of 7th month and ends on 16th day of 7 month of the Bhutanese calendar.
+Chha is celebrated every year by the people of phagidoog, tagmochhu Kamdhar, Kisumphel, Khaashaling, and takila for four days.
+The festival starts from the 13th day of the 7th month and ends on the 16th day of 7 months of the Bhutanese calendar.
 Chha is offering made to the local deities and originated from bonism religion.
-During the festival, people of the 6 villages gather to make officer to local deities such wokhor Zhelngo, Kharshong Zhelngo, Chhanmi, Gyem, Lham.
+During the festival, people of the 6 villages gather to make officers to local deities such as wokhor Zhelngo, Kharshong Zhelngo, Chhanmi, Gyem, Lham.

 TOUR OF THE DRAGON - September 5: Bhutan to Thimpu

-Considering one of the most challenging one day events in the world, the race covers 268kilometers of absolutely stunning Himalayan landscape as it takes cyclists from central indomitable mountains, travel through pristine, virgin forests, over babbling streams and raging rivers and across four high mountain passes.
+Considering one of the most challenging one-day events in the world, the race covers 268 kilometers of an absolutely stunning Himalayan landscape as it takes cyclists from central indomitable mountains, travel through pristine, virgin forests, over babbling streams and raging rivers and across four high mountain passes.
 Set amid the high mountains of Bhutan, the race covers elevations ranging from 1200-3,340 meters.
 The tour of the Dragon is a trial that no self-respecting cyclist will want to pass up.

 ROYAL HIGHLAND FESTIVAL - OCTOBER 16-18: LAYA, GASA